-Just for the sake of convenience, we are talking upside down for interpretation of the indicators.
+Just for convenience, we are talking upside down for interpretation of the indicators.

 ** The wRSI_SR indicator is an indicator created by adding settings and options from the existing indicator.

-Therefore, the interpretation is the same as the conventional indicator.
+Hence, the interpretation is the same as the traditional indicator.
 (K, D line -> R, S line)

-** The OBV indicator was re-created by applying a formula to the DepthHouse Trading indicator, an indicator that oh92 disclosed.
+** The OBV indicator was re-created by applying a formula from the DepthHouse Trading indicator, an indicator that oh92 disclosed.
 (Thank you for this.)

 ** Check support, resistance, and abbreviation points.